elmiko/elmiko.github.io/_posts/2014-06-10-keystone-trust-delegation.markdown

 ###Setup

 I am using a freshly updated [Devstack](http://devstack.org) on my [Fedora 20](http://fedoraproject.org) installation.
-I am using a very simple local.conf file that sets all the passwords to `openstack`.
+I have a very simple local.conf file that sets all the passwords to `openstack`.
 This allows me some flexibility when using the command line tools.
 I am also using the [httpie](http://httpie.org) tool for making the ReST calls.